estrindavid/neuralworks/README.md

-**NeuralWorks** is a lightweight, modular Javascript library designed to create and train neural networks directly in the browser or on Node.js environments.
+**NeuralWorks** is a lightweight, modular JavaScript library designed to create and train neural networks directly in the browser or on Node.js environments.
 With a focus on simplicity and flexibility, NeuralWorks empowers developers to build neural networks without the need for complex dependencies.